 We give you a bespoke quote based on the needs of your business.
 We have a unique pricing structure so if you’d like your electrical appliances inspecting, get in touch to hear our competitive rates.

-As part of our service you’ll receive a full report, certifications and, if needed, out of hours testing at no extra cost.
+As part of our service you’ll receive a full report, certificate and, if needed, out of hours testing included in the price.

 Can anyone carry out a PAT test?

 To carry out a PAT test you need to have the right training.
 Ideally, you need to hold a City and Guilds 2377-22 certification in PAT testing or higher.